kercre123/victor/README.md

   -  An attempt to replace every confidential component with something that wouldn't get me in trouble if publicized.
 W.I.P.
 - `actual-picovoice-3.0`
   -  Picovoice Porcupine v3.0.0 (latest) as a wake word engine.
 The wake word is "Hey Vector" and you can implement any custom one, but it requires a Picovoice access key.
 More details are in that branch's README.
-- `vosk`
+- `vosk-ww`
   - Vosk as a wake word engine.
 Uses a lot of RAM, but the wake word can be whatever word you want, and no access key is required as Vosk is open-source software.

 ## Building

  - Prereqs: Make sure you have `docker` and `git-lfs` installed.
-You need a Linux machine.
-WSL should work. macOS may work???
+You need a Linux machine. macOS and WSL are untested.

 1. Clone the repo and cd into it: